axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-14-the-revised-radical-foundation.markdown

     <td class="_spacer"></td>
    </tr>
   </table>
- <p>I have a minimalist bent and would have preferred to have three rather than six things to remember.
+ <p>But I have a minimalist bent and would have preferred to have three rather than six things to remember.
 Any more than three things, I forget.
 And, from my own experience, many other people, too.
 For example, on several ocassion I asked individuals if they remembered the company&rsquo;s values (<em>i.e.</em>, we had five), but none of them could come up with more than three.
 Then I asked in small groups and they came up with five, and sometime six, values.
 In order to live those values, you have to remember them and you won&rsquo;t if they are more than three.</p>

 <h1>People</h1>
  <p>I am not sure about which of Meaning and Belonging is implied by the other.
 Belonging is key because Meaning is something we get primarily from &ldquo;the others&rdquo; in my community.
 If I make a spear to fish, it becomes significant to myself next time I am hungry and I eat the fish that I caught with my spear.
 But when I see <em>somebody else</em> make a spear like mine to fish, that is when my expression becomes a contribution!</p>